awsdocs/iam-user-guide/doc_source/id_session-tags.md

 ## Things to know about session tags<a name="id_session-tags_know"></a>

 Before you use session tags, review the following details about sessions and tags\.
++ When using session tags, trust policies for all roles connected to the identity provider \(IdP\) that is passing tags must have the [`sts:TagSession`](#id_session-tags_permissions-required) permission\.
+For roles that don't have this permission in the trust policy, the `AssumeRole` operation will fail\.
 + Session tags are principal tags that you specify while requesting a session\.
 The tags apply to requests that you make using the session's credentials\.
 + Session tags are key\-value pairs\.
 For example, to add contact information to a session, you can add the session tag key `email` and the tag value `johndoe@example.com`\.
 + Session tags must follow the [rules for naming tags in IAM and AWS STS](id_tags.md#id_tags_rules_creating)\.
 This topic includes information about case sensitivity and restricted prefixes that apply to your session tags\.